schneiderelectricsystemsitaly/bt-seneca-msc/README.md

     // MSC is now generating the pulses
 }
 ```
-* After a command execution the state is up-to-date
+* After a command execution the state is up-to-date (garantee)
-* If another command is pending execution, Execute() will wait until completion of the previous command.
 * If the state machine is stopped, an attempt will be made to start the machine.
 This may require to Pair the device and it will fail if Execute is not called from a user-gesture handling function in the browser.
-* API will try to re-execute the command if communication breaks during execution (see internal states above).
-* The API will put the device in OFF state before writing setpoints (for safety), then apply the new mode settings after a slight delay.
-* For specific functions (mV/V/mA/Pulses), a statistics reset command will be sent to the meter 1s after mode change.
 * To get the expected setpoints for a specific command type, use Command.defaultSetpoint().
 This is used in the demo page in order to present to the user the right input boxes with meaningful descriptions.

 ```js